tehKruser/anagramsAPI/README.md

 There are 3 main aspects:
 1. Track words that are anagrams of one another in the db0 set (database 0)
-2. Track data about how many words have X length in the db1 list - for stat tracking
+2. Track data about how many words have :x length in the db1 list - for stat tracking
-3. Track which anagram keys have X group size - for retreiving sets of anagrams of size >= X
+3. Track which anagram keys have :x group size - for retreiving sets of anagrams of size >= :x

 **Why Redis?**